Energy-Pathways-Group/GLOceanKit/Matlab/WaveVortexModel/@WVTransform/detailedDescriptions/x.md

-- Topic: Domain attributes — Grid
+- Topic: Domain attributes — Grid — Spatial
 - nav_order: 1

 The values `Lx` and `Nx` are set during initialization from which the `x` coordinate is derived.